seanahmad/tfv2/r-binder/README.md

 ![predicted-vs-actual-test](predicted-vs-actual-test.PNG)

-Now, the mean percentage error is calculated using the test values:
+Now, the mean absolute percentage error is calculated using the test values:

 ```
-mpe2=((predicted_test-actual_test)/actual_test)
-mean(mpe2)*100
+MAPE(predicted_test, actual_test)
 ```

-A mean percentage error of just under 7% is calculated:
+A mean percentage error of 17% is calculated:

 ```
-6.78097446159889
+0.177895157636775
 ```

 It is observed that while the mean percentage error is slightly higher than that calculated using the training and validation data, the model still performs well in predicting blood glucose levels across unseen observations on the test set.